 Ohio connection: Birth

-James Cross Giblin died on Sunday, April 10, following a long illness.
+James Cross Giblin, a longtime resident of Manhattan, died April 10, 2016, following a long illness.
 He was 82.